 There’s been lots of talk lately about the health benefits of the Mediterranean diet so there’s plenty of reason to try my easy Greek lemon potatoes.
 Did I say easy?
 See for yourself.
 Click here for the recipe. – Jenny Jones

 For someone who likes crunchy food, my sesame seed breadsticks are a must.
 You simply cannot buy breadsticks like this anywhere and when they’re fresh out of the oven (after they stop their snap, crackle, and popping) it’s hard not to eat half the batch right there.
 I make 15 at a time and when there’s only one left, I make more.
 If you haven’t tried this easy recipe, you’re missing out.
 I was out of whole wheat flour so I made this batch with just all-purpose flour.
-To see the video and printable recipe, click here– Jenny Jones
+To see the video and printable recipe, click here. – Jenny Jones

 I am interested in the Greek potatoes recipe.
 Is that recipe still availabe?
+Also, what would you recommend serving with chicken gyros for a light lunch?
+Thank you!

 My response: